Disposable coffee cups shed tonnes of microplastics into your cup | www.lokmattimes.com

 For instance, nylon cooking bags help keep food moist in the oven and make clean-up easier for slow cookers.
 Likewise, plastic-lined paper cups are designed to keep liquids hot and prevent them from leaking out.

-However, according to the study published in ACS' Environmental Science & Technology these are an underappreciated source of nanoparticles.
+However, according to the study published in ACS' Environmental Science and Technology, these are an underappreciated sources of nanoparticles.

 Researchers at the National Institute of Standards and Technology, US, report that the plastic in these products release trillions of nanometre-sized particles into each litre of water that they come in contact with.
 While that sounds like a lot, the team noted that these levels are under the regulatory limits for consumption.